 Intake Manifold Install

 Topping off any custom engine build boils down to your intake manifold.
-We offer quality intake manifolds from industry leading brands such as SVE, Trick Flow, Edelbrock, and Holley.
+We offer quality intake manifolds from industry-leading brands like Trick Flow, Edelbrock, and Holley.
 All of which feature different power band performances, custom finishes, and different throttle body openings to match the expectations of your engine build.

-When bolting on your new intake manifold, hard ware is obviously needed.
+When bolting on your new intake manifold, replacement hardware is highly recommended.
 We carry a complete upper and lower gasket kit for small or large port heads.
 Depending on your intake manifold combo, most brands require specific upper to lower intake manifold gaskets; which are usually included with any intake manifold kit.

-Sometimes an upper to lower intake manifold spacer is required when running taller valve covers for proper clearance.
-Of course, that raises the upper intake which could then cause hood clearance issues as well.
-So it is extremely important to keep all of that info in mind when selecting an intake manifold for your build.
+Sometimes, an upper to lower intake manifold spacer is required when running taller valve covers for proper clearance.
+Of course, that raises the upper intake, which could cause hood clearance issues.
+So it is vital to keep all of that info in mind when selecting an intake manifold for your build.